 Not everything goes according to plan.
 The NDIS has guidelines about cancellations and ‘no-shows’ but again, if a provider is not delivering the support you expected and agreed upon, then speak to a CareAbout NDIS expert about other providers.
 You have the right to the level of support you and the provider agreed to.

 Do I have to use registered providers?

 It all depends on what choice you have made about the management of your plan.
 If you have chosen the self-managed or registered plan management provider option, then you do not have to use a provider registered with the NDIS (though of course you can if you wish).
 If you have chosen the NDIA managed option then you do have to use a registered provider.
-The NDIS has developed some resources to help people find and negotiate with service providers.

 How do the pricing and payments systems work?